50.054 - Top-down recursive parsing using Parser Combinators

 (Recap) Top-down parsing

-In this secion we are going to focus on implementing Top-down parser.
+In this cohort problem we are going to focus on Top-down parsing.

-To implement top-down parsing, we first consider how to represent a parse tree in Haskell.
+To implement top-down parsing, we first consider how to represent a parse tree in Scala.

 It's natural to implement the parse trees in terms of some algebraic datatype.

-The Grammar 4 can be encoded with the following Haskell data type.
+The Grammar 4 can be encoded with the following Scala enum type.

 |